Hello, how can we help?

 Sound and Music works across the UK.

-Our office is based in Somerset House, on the Strand in central London.
-Find out more about Somerset House
+Our office is based in Oxford House, Derbyshire Street, Bethnal Green in East London.
+Find out more about Oxford House

 We are currently working remotely.